yh-yao/FedML-IoT/README.md

 wandb login ee0b5f53d949c84cee7decbe7a629e63fb2f8408
 ```

-# Launch FedML-Mobile Server
+# Launch FedML-Server Server
-FedML-IoT reuses the FedML-Mobile server code.
-So you can launch the server according to the guidance at `fedml_mobile/server/executor`.
+FedML-IoT reuses the FedML-Server server code.
+So you can launch the server according to the guidance at `fedml_server/executor`.
 Please change the IP address of the server.
 Here, we assume the server IP is `127.0.0.1`.
 ```
 python app.py